DQL¶

 - Group Filtering: Average CPU usage greater than 60%

-- Sorting: Sorted by time in descending order, with a maximum of 100 rows per group
+- Sorting: Sorted in descending order by time, maximum 100 entries per group

-- Inter-Group Sorting: Sorted by average usage in descending order, with a maximum of 10 groups
+- Inter-group Sorting: Sorted in descending order by average usage, maximum 10 groups

 Namespace (namespace)¶

-Namespaces are used to distinguish different types of data, each with its specific query methods and storage strategies.
+Namespaces are used to distinguish different types of data.
+Each data type has its specific query methods and storage strategies.
 DQL supports querying various business data types:

 Index (index)¶

-Indexes are an important mechanism for DQL query optimization, which can be understood as tables or partitions in traditional databases.
-Within a single namespace, the system may split data based on data sources, data volume, access patterns, etc., to improve query performance and management efficiency.
+Index is an important mechanism for DQL query optimization, which can be understood as a table or partition in a traditional database.
+Within a single namespace, the system may split data due to factors such as data source, data volume, and access patterns to improve query performance and management efficiency.

-- Performance Optimization: Reduce the amount of data scanned in a single query by distributing data across indexes
+- Performance Optimization: Disperse data storage through indexes to reduce the amount of data scanned in a single query

 - Data Isolation: Data from different businesses, environments, or time ranges can be stored in different indexes